maur1th/Tom-s-Lazy-Sudoku-Solver/README.md

 Tom’s Lazy Sudoku Solver is a command-line Sudoku solver.
 It can solve a wide range of Sudoku problems thanks to using both a deterministic approach and hypotheses.

 Tom’s Lazy Solver must be called with the Python interpreter:

 `$ python lazy_sudoku.py`

-It is also possible to give the program executable rights.
-In which case it will possible to call it by simply using:
+It is also possible to give the program executable rights (`chmod +x`).
+In which case it will possible to call it by using simply:

 `$ ./lazy_sudoku.py`

 Two input modes are available: pre-formatted file or manual input.
 This is reflected by the arguments the program accept: